How I’m Boosting Testosterone and Blasting Body Fat

 4. Got into the habit of doing some light body movement in the morning before anchoring myself to the desk, which consists of some stretching, squats and push ups – just to get the body warmed up and blood flowing, which also wakes up the metabolism a bit.

 In a few weeks I’ll have enough data to tell me if what I’m doing is working, which I’ll share with you on this blog.
 My intent is to show my readers the work sheets I used, and the graphs the data produce over the course of a few months.

 We’ll see if my new supplements and habits raise testosterone and reduce body fat.
 If not, will have to manage things differently by adopting some new protocols.
 Then measure them.

 If you’ve read this far, I gather that this topic is of interest to you.
 If so, go deeper into this topic and gain more context by reading one or more of the following:

 If you have anything to share about what you did to boost testosterone and/or reduce body fat, please get a conversation going in the Comments section below.

 Over and out.

 P.S.
-These are images of some of the products I mentioned, and are all affiliate links.
+These are images of some two the products mentioned, and are affiliate links.